Adige-Calculations/OpenFOAM-handbook/src/12_conjugate-heat-transfer-model/README.md

 // ************************************************************************* //
 ```
-Then the execution in done via:
+Then the execution should look like the following example:

 ```sh
 createBaffles -region PCB  -overwrite >  ./log/createBaffles  2>&1 && echo "createBaffles Executed"
 ```

 <!--  Script to show the footer   -->
 <html>
 <script